-Smallmouth Bass On-The-Stream Fly Fishing School
+Full Day On-The-Stream Fly Fishing School

 We conduct these Smallmouth Bass On The Stream Lessons at the fly shop in Edinburg, VA.
-Each lesson begins with a presentation at the fly shop then we drive to either the North or South Fork of the Shenandoah River to fly fish.
+Each lesson begins with a presentation at the fly shop then we drive to either the North or South Fork of the Shenandoah River to learn to fly fish.

 Once on the river our knowledgeable and patient instructors will work with you one on one to improve your fly fishing skills, tactics, and techniques.
 We customize the On-The-Stream Fly Fishing portion of these lessons to meet your specific needs and desires.
-The format we follow creates a great Introduction to Fly Fishing class.

-Dale pointing out Smallmouth Bass Food on the Shenandoah River during the On The Stream portion of our Smallmouth Bass Fly Fishing Lesson.
+(Dale pointing out Smallmouth Bass Food on the Shenandoah River during the On-the-Stream portion of our Smallmouth Bass Fly Fishing Lesson.)